lmiller1990/design-pattenrns-for-vuejs/src/pdf/RENDERLESS-COMPONENTS.md

 This section intentionally omitted writing tests to focus on the concepts.
 Several techniques regarding tests were mentioned.
 For practice, try to write the following tests (find the solutions in the source code):

-- Some tests using Testing Library to assert the correct complexity class is assigned.
+- Some tests using your favorite runner to assert the correct complexity class is assigned.
-- Test that the button is appropriately disabled.
+- Test that the button is disabled when appropriate.

 You could also write some tests for the business logic, to make sure we didn't miss any edge cases: